Planning, programming and assessing English 7–10

-These documents assist with the planning, implementation and evaluation of teaching and learning practice for Stage 4 and 5.
+These documents assist with the planning, implementation and evaluation of teaching and learning practice.

-The sample scope and sequence provides an approach to organising syllabus outcomes and content to address syllabus requirements.
-The teaching and learning programs, resources and assessments released throughout the year will be aligned to these scope and sequences.
+The sample scope and sequences provide an approach to organising syllabus outcomes and content to address syllabus requirements.
+Sample teaching and learning programs, resources and assessments will be aligned to these scope and sequences.

 These documents accompany the teaching and learning program Representation of life experiences.

-- Year 9 – sample assessment notification – representation of life experiences (DOCX 263.4 KB)
+- Sample assessment notification – representation of life experiences (DOCX 263.4 KB)

-- Year 9 – core texts booklet – representation of life experiences (DOCX 149.1 KB)
+- Core texts booklet – representation of life experiences (DOCX 149.1 KB)

-- Year 9 – teaching and learning program – representation of life experiences (DOCX 820.4 KB)
+- Teaching and learning program – representation of life experiences (DOCX 820.4 KB)

-- Year 9 – resource booklet – representation of life experiences (DOCX 1.7 MB)
+- Resource booklet – representation of life experiences (DOCX 1.7 MB)